svdunaev/react-crud-table/README.md

 ## Features

-Allows you to add a new users by clicking "Add new User":
+Allows you to add a new user by clicking "Add new user":
 ![](https://i.imgur.com/VYMCb54.gif)

 Allows you to edit an existing user: